+We discretize the network area $\mathcal{O}$ into a lattice consisting of $120,000$ points.
+Each point acts as a candidate \emph{anchor point}.
+We denote this lattice by $\mathcal{O}_d$.

-Let $d(u,p)$ denotes the distance between user $u$ and a random position $p$ in the network area $\mathcal{O}$ as candidate \emph{anchor point}; let $\mathcal{D}(u,p)$ denotes the disk centered at $u$ with a radius $d(u,p)$; let $N(u,p)$ denotes the number of nodes in the disk $\mathcal{D}(u,p)$; and let $v_p$ denotes the closest user to the candidate \emph{anchor point} $p$.
+Let $d(u,p)$ denote the distance between user $u$ and a random position/cell $p$ in $\mathcal{O}_d$ that serves as a candidate \emph{anchor point}.
+Let $\mathcal{D}(u,p)$ denote the disk centered at $u$ with a radius $d(u,p)$.
+Let $N(u,p)$ denote the number of nodes in the disk $\mathcal{D}(u,p)$.
+Let $v_p$ denote the closest user to the candidate \emph{anchor point} $p$.
 Furthermore, we define a variable